jyutzler/Bridge-Systems/system.md

 In competition, splinters are off except for jumps in the opponent's suit.

 Note: This is the treatment recommended by Richard Pavlicek as described in this [quiz](http://www.rpbridge.net/cgi-bin/quiz.pl?5h4100).

-#### General
-   * 2♥: three-card support, 7–10 dummy points (strong enough to accept at least one game try).
-   * 4♥: usually five+ cards, a singleton or void, and fewer than 10 HCP.

-#### Bergen Raises
-Bergen raises show 4 or more cards in support of opener's major.
-   * 3♣: 4+ card mixed raise (7-10 dummy points)
-      * 3♦: game try
-   * 3♦: 4+ card limit raise (11–12 dummy points)
-   * 3♥: 4+ card preemptive raise (6 or fewer dummy points)

-#### Bromad Raises
-As a passed hand or over a double, Bromad Raises are used in addition to Bergen Raises.
-   * 2♣: 3-card constructive raise (7-10 dummy points)
-   * 2♦: 3-card limit raise (11-12 dummy points)
-   * 2♥: 3-card courtesy raise (6 or fewer dummy points)

-#### Other Bids after a Takeout Double
-   * Redouble: game-forcing raise or 10+HCP without support
-   * 2NT: weak with one long minor (opener bids 3♣, pass or correct)

 ### Jump Shifts
 #### Weak Jump Shift